kurehajime/tmpl/README.md

 # tmpl
-tmpl : make files by template and csv
+tmpl makes files that replaced template text with csv by matched column name

 # install